Social media inspires Japanese women to dash into rickshaw pulling

 When the 45-minute tour comes to an end, the 21-year-old bows deeply to her clients and offers a blistered palm — covered with a clean cloth — to help the couple alight.
 Sweat pours down her flushed face.

-"I don't deny it was extremely hard at the beginning," she said, as the rickshaw can weigh up to 250 kg (551 lb).
+"I don't deny it was extremely hard at the beginning," she said, as the rickshaw can weigh up to 250kg.
 "I'm not athletic and the cart felt so heavy."

 Now, she says she loves her job and wants to work as long as she is physically able.
 A tag hanging on a cord around her neck reads: "I don't want to give up."